 - Likes and comment totals of the future will simply be indicators of ROI success (and not success themselves)

 - Marketers should look to "lower in the funnel" metrics when gauging a campaign's success

-For CreatorIQ Clients: Creator Boost and other exciting product advancements for measuring direct response influencer marketing will mean you can remain ahead of the curve.
+For CreatorIQ Clients: Creator Promote and other exciting product advancements for measuring direct response influencer marketing will mean you can remain ahead of the curve.

 Instagram's F8 Test

 At F8 2019, Adam Mosseri – Head of Instagram – confirmed that the platform was piloting a Canadian test that removes like totals from the Instagram feed.

 Lots of exciting @instagram news today, launching donation stickers and shopping from creators, testing private like counts, a new camera design and a variety of ways to fight online bullying.
 Much more to come!

 — Adam Mosseri (@mosseri) April 30, 2019

 Touted as a study on the potentially adverse effects of the gamification of social media, this change is part of a string of UI changes by Facebook Inc., including the minimization of follower counts on Instagram and the prioritization of like-minded groups in the Newsfeed.

 If this test proves fruitful and Facebook decides to roll it out globally, it could mean big changes for the influencer marketing industry.